Mohammed-islam0907/learning-devops/linux/projects/README.md

      ```

 2. **Decode the Data**:
-   - Used the `base64` command to decode the content and retrieve the human-readable password:
+   - Used the `base64` command to decode the content and retrieve the password:
      ```
      cat data.txt | base64 -d
      ```